GuildOfCalamity/TodoWebApp/README.md

 ## 🎛️ First Run

-- First setup the database by running the following command in the Package Manager Console:
+- First setup the database by running the following commands in the Package Manager Console:

 ```bash
 PM> dotnet tool install --global dotnet-ef